 ASU has many financial aid options.
 Almost everyone, regardless of income, can qualify for some form of financial aid.
 In fact, more than 70 percent of all ASU students receive some form of financial assistance every year.

 Admission to the BFA in dance is selective and based on an interview process.
 Students are admitted to ASU as dance interview students and must successfully complete an interview and audition before enrolling in the dance major.
-If a student passes the interview, the School of Film, Dance and Theatre changes the student's major to the BFA in dance.
+If a student passes the interview, the School of Music, Dance and Theatre changes the student's major to the BFA in dance.
 In the event that the student is admitted to ASU but not selected as a dance major or misses the interview application deadline, the student enters ASU as a dance interview student and must successfully pass the dance interview and audition milestone in the first semester in order to gain admission into the program.

 The concentration in dance education lays the foundation for a career in teaching in public and private settings.
 Students earn an Arizona teaching certification while pursuing the dance education degree and they can expect to find employment in one of many thriving middle school and high school dance programs throughout the state or in more informal community settings.

 Students who complete this degree program may be prepared for the following careers.
 Advanced degrees or certifications may be required for academic or clinical positions.
 Career examples include but are not limited to:

 |Secondary School Teachers, Except Special and Career/Technical Education||7.5%||$59,170|